CATEGORIES OF MANUSCRIPTS

 To facilitate accurate communication, it is important that standard genetic nomenclature be used whenever possible and that deviations or proposals for new naming systems be endorsed by an appropriate authoritative body.

-Submitted manuscripts judged by the Editor-in-Chief to be of potential interest to the biomedical scientific community are sent for formal review and critical assessment to expert reviewers (at least two/manuscript).
+Submitted manuscripts judged by the Editor-in-Chief and/or by the Editorial Board Members to be of potential interest to the biomedical scientific community are sent for formal review and critical assessment to expert reviewers (at least two/manuscript).

-Reviewer selection is of utmost importance and the Editor-in-Chief bases his choice on such factors as expertise, scientific reputation, specific recommendations etc. The work, effort and time spent by the reviewers on evaluating articles submitted for publication in Romanian Archives of Microbiology and Immunology are gratefully acknowledged and highly appreciated.
+Reviewer selection is of utmost importance and the Editor-in-Chief bases his choice on such factors as expertise, scientific reputation, specific recommendations etc. Reviewer recommendations sent in from the authors will be judged on an individual basis and may or may not be taken into account.
+The work, effort and time spent by the reviewers on evaluating articles submitted for publication in Romanian Archives of Microbiology and Immunology are gratefully acknowledged and highly appreciated.

 To the extent to which manuscripts are authors’ private property and authors may be harmed by premature disclosure of any or all of a manuscript’s details, reviewers should keep manuscripts and the information therein strictly confidential.
 Also, reviewers should declare their conflicts of interest and recuse themselves from the peer-review process if a conflict exists.